anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-02.md

 <hr>
 <hr>

-## 6. Run the Nvidia Qualification Tool to see if the Spark application qualifies for GPUs
+## 6. Install the Nvidia Qualification Tool

 ### 6.1.
 Find the Public IP address of your Cloud Shell terminal